-B.C. facilities that emit 10,000 tonnes or more of carbon dioxide equivalent (CO2e) per year are required to report their greenhouse gas (GHG) emissions annually.
-Accurate emissions data informs policy development and helps government understand where industry may need support to avoid potential competitiveness issues.
+B.C. facilities that emit 10,000 tonnes or more of carbon dioxide equivalent (CO2e) per year must report their greenhouse gas emissions annually.
+Accurate emissions data informs policy development and helps government understand where industry may need support.

 Economic incentives, together with the price signal created by the carbon tax, work to support industry, drive innovation and reduce emissions across sectors.
 These incentives include offset projects as well as industry innovation programs like the CleanBC Industrial Incentive Program, the Small Business Venture Capital Tax Credit, the Innovative Clean Energy (ICE) Fund, the CleanBC Building Innovation Fund, and the Go Electric Advanced Research and Commercialization (ARC) Program.